logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/the-test-language/variables/_index.md

     {{<note>}} The name of the local variable inside the [use data set](/automation-guide/action-based-testing-language/built-in-actions/test-support-actions/data-sets/use-data-set)-[repeat for data set](/automation-guide/action-based-testing-language/built-in-actions/test-support-actions/data-sets/repeat-for-data-set) block cannot be the same as the name of the data set columns.

 -   **Test case scope:** A local variable declared within a test case is not available outside of that test case.
--   **Test module scope**: A local variable declared within a test module is not visible outside of that test module.
+-   Test module scope: A local variable declared within a test module is not visible outside of that test module.
 If it is declared within the [`INITIAL`](/automation-guide/action-based-testing-language/built-in-actions/test-support-actions/documentary/initial) section of the test module, it is visible in every test cases of the module.
--   **Action scope**: A local variable declared in an action is not visible outside of that action.
+-   Action scope: A local variable declared in an action is not visible outside of that action.
--   **Global scope**: During run time, a global variable is visible throughout all sections in the current test module/action *subsequent* to its declaration.
+-   Global scope: During run time, a global variable is visible throughout all sections in the current test module/action *subsequent* to its declaration.
 Use the [global variable](/automation-guide/action-based-testing-language/built-in-actions/test-support-actions/value-handling/global-variable) action to declare a global variable.

 Using local variables is a good choice for holding temporary values, especially for calculations.
 Local variables consume memory only when the entity \(test module, test case, or action\) containing them executes.
 This memory is reclaimed when the TestArchitect interpreter passes outside of the scope of the variable.
 By contrast, global variables consume memory resources until the entire execution ends.